Check us out on social media

 and the Hatfield Covid-19 Collection

-Our six fall 2021 virtual programs, covering transcribing handwritten documents and doing historical research on families and houses, can now be viewed on our YouTube channel.
+Our six virtual programs, covering transcribing handwritten documents and doing historical research on families and houses, can now be viewed on our YouTube channel.
 You can also watch our Veterans Day program there -- sharing stories from some of Hatfield's Vietnam War veterans.
 Check our Events and/or our Volunteers pages for descriptions and how to sign up as a volunteer..

 To help us continue saving and sharing Hatfield history, please consider a donation or adding the Historical Society to your estate plans.